 Q1.
 Who are the best people to speak to in school about my child's difficulties in learning/special needs or disability?

-If you have any concerns about your child's progress, you should speak to your child's class teacher.
+If you have concerns about your child's progress, you should speak to the teacher in charge of that class.

 The class teacher is responsible for: